 This rose looks best when kept at about 3 feet wide and 3 feet tall.
 The rose is available in white, pink or burgundy.
 Some care is needed occasionally to keep them in bloom.
 For the most part they are disease resistant.

-Iceberg roses are a perfect fit for just about any style of landscape.
+Iceberg roses are a perfect fit for just about any style of landscaping plants.

 You can plant them with rosemary and Italian cypress to create an old world Tuscan look, or try using them in urns next to Mediterranean fan palm and an Olive tree (pictured left) in the background for a Mediterranean feel.

-Its delicate and graceful leaves makes it the perfect plant for softening around boulders and less graceful plants such as Agave and Cacti.
+Feather-grasses are delicate and graceful leaves make it the perfect plant for softening around boulders and less graceful plants such as Agave and Cacti.
 This is one of the most beautiful landscaping plants to use anywhere.

 Unlike many of the grasses here in Las Vegas, Mexican feather grass needs very little maintenance or water once established.
 Occasionally clean out the clumps of seeds and old leaves that form on the top.